1983 European Grand Prix

 The 1983 European Grand Prix (formally the John Player Grand Prix of Europe) was a Formula One motor race held at Brands Hatch on 25 September 1983.
 It was the fourteenth race of the 1983 Formula One World Championship.

 The 76-lap race was won by Nelson Piquet, driving a Brabham-BMW.
 Piquet's Drivers' Championship rival Alain Prost was second in a factory Renault, while Nigel Mansell was third in a Lotus-Renault.
 With the win, Piquet moved within two points of Prost at the top of the championship with one race remaining.

 Background

 A third Grand Prix in the United States (after the earlier races at Long Beach and Detroit) was to have been held on this date, on a track at the Flushing Meadows–Corona Park in Queens, New York City, but was cancelled at short notice due to local protests.
 A second race in the United Kingdom, at Brands Hatch, was quickly organised in its place, and was the first Formula One race to be officially titled the European Grand Prix: this title had, until 1977, been an honorific title given to one race held in Europe each year alongside its official, national title.
+For eight of the entered drivers this was their second visit of the year to Brands Hatch as the circuit had hosted the non-championship Race of Champions (won by Keke Rosberg) on 10 April earlier that year.